 How do we do that?
 Well, the yin yang can be a meditative tool.
 We can focus on the fine line that separates the black from white.
 In so doing, we negotiate the polarity of life.
 This may sound airy-fairy, but it really works.
 Try using the yin yang as a visual trigger.
 Focus upon it…specifically, hone in on the mixture that makes the whole, while still staying in balance.
 The line of separation and the wee dots are anchors that allow our awareness to move into that coveted ‘in-between’.
 The ultimate goal here, is to achieve equilibrium, of course.
 However, a great side-effect is being in a liminal space.
 That means we are neither here, nor there.
 We are neither good, nor bad.
 This is another way of achieving Zen.

 For variety and your meditative musings, the following are artistic renditions of the yin yang symbol.
 I made these a long time ago when I had an embroidery machine.
 I wanted to give gifts like t-shirts with these yin yang icons on them as a way of encouraging balance and homeostasis to my loved ones.
+I don’t do this any more, but the designs are still relevant to this day.
 My designs are based on royalty and copyright free images, so please fee free to use them as you please.

 Artistic Variations of the Yin Yang Symbol